driftingtides/hyvr/README.rst

     pip install hyvr

+It might be necessary to install numpy separately before installing HyVR.
 The version on PyPI should always be up to date.
 If it's not, you can also install HyVR from github::